Build-Week-Airbnb-Prediction/tt_dsft_57_airbnb/README.md

 ## How To Run The Airbnb Optimal Price Suggestor App
 Pull the repo into your local machine using git clone.
-Run: export FLASK_APP=app.py
+Run export FLASK_APP=app.py
 Change directory into your Airbnb_Price_Suggester directory
-Run: flask run
+Run flask run

 ## Contributors
 ### This project was made possible by the following members: